ibm-cloud-docs/log-analysis/archive.md

 ## Step 7: Grant IAM policies to a user to archive logs
 {: #archiving_step7}

-The following table lists the policies that a user must have to be able to configure archiving of logs from {{site.data.keyword.la_full_notm}} web UI into a bucket in a {{site.data.keyword.cos_full_notm}} instance:
+The following table lists the policies that a user must have to configure archiving of logs from the {{site.data.keyword.la_full_notm}} web UI into a bucket in an {{site.data.keyword.cos_full_notm}} instance:

 | Service                        | Role                      | Permission granted                  |
 |--------------------------------|---------------------------|-------------------------------------|